The Complete Disco Guide to...

 music.
 Although she sang with B. Devotion (three African-American

-singers) in some earlier disco songs in the late 1970s, her crowning
+some earlier disco songs in the late 1970s, her crowning

 achievement is regarded as her song "Spacer".
 This late-1979 song, as